fazle-rabbi-dev/Phone-Book/README.md

 ## 🔒 Privacy
 > [!Important]
-> When you create a new contact, the contact information will be encrypted using your secret key.
+> When you create a new contact, the phone-number will be encrypted using your secret key.
 Therefore, your contact privacy is **100%**. *Even the developer of this app can't see your contact information!*

 ## 🔴 Unveiling the Journey of Building Phone-Book
 > [!Note]
 > After learning Next.js, I had a plan to create a phone book web app for storing phone numbers from my contacts.
 As I started working on it, I realized the potential to make it a multi-user platform.
 I added account creation and login functionalities, allowing anyone to store and access their phone numbers from anywhere.
 Completing this project was a significant achievement for me, especially after learning Next.js 13.

 ### Project Created at
-- 🗓 *Dec 2023 - Jan 2023*
+- 🗓 *April 2023*

 ### Technologies Used ⚒️
 - Next.js